Thomas S. Buechner

+The Importance of a Thriving Main Street.
 In the 1960s, the commercial district of Corning, NY struggled like many other small downtowns.
-Many retailers had fled to the new mall, and the vibrancy that was once so much a part of Market Street in Corning had disappeared.
-Twenty-five percent of the stores were vacant and a feeling of despair was very evident.
-Fortunately, a number of women from the local historical society saw the potential of the many late nineteenth century commercial buildings that lined Market Street.
-They did whatever they could to promote the preservation of the street’s historic architecture.
-It was Tom Buechner who rallied to their cause.
+Many retailers had fled to the new mall, and the vibrancy that was once so much a part of Corning’s Market Street had disappeared—twenty-five percent of the stores were vacant and a feeling of despair was palpable.
+Fortunately, several women from the local historical society saw the potential of the many late-nineteenth century commercial buildings that lined Market Street.
+They did everything they could to promote the preservation of the street’s historic architecture, and Tom Buechner quickly joined their cause.

-Undeterred, in 1974 Buechner proposed creating a not-for-profit organization devoted to the revitalization of Market Street.
-Buechner generated support from local leaders and also secured the initial funding for the project.
-Norman Mintz was hired to be the organization’s first director.
-In so doing, Mintz became the nation’s first Main Street Manager, a concept that gave birth to the National Trust for Historic Preservation’s Main Street Program – a program now in place in thousands of communities across the country.
-It is Buechner who had the confidence to understand the importance and value of our downtowns.
-His vision and courage helped create a national standard.
+Undeterred, in 1974 Buechner created a not-for-profit organization devoted to the revitalization of Market Street.
+Buechner generated support from local leaders and secured the initial funding for the project.
+Norman Mintz became the organization’s first director, and thus the country’s first Main Street manager—an idea that inspired the National Trust for Historic Preservation’s Main Street Program, which now exists in thousands of communities across the country.
+With a keen understanding of the value of downtowns as community hubs, Thomas Buechner is remembered as a great leader, mentor, and true pioneer of Main Street.